Travel ban starts Thursday

 Who is exempt from the ban?

-The following categories of travelers will excluded from the travel ban, according to the cable:
+The following categories of travelers are excluded from the travel ban:

 - US citizens